 Price for making photocopies: the archive will make up to 15-20 copies for free.
 After that, you are strictly limited to making notes.

-Problems: The putivoditel is not generally publically accessible.
-Even if you get the putivoditel, you cannot request material through the putivoditel.
+Problems: The putivoditel is not generally publicly accessible.
 The archivist who reads your project description and document request will decide what you do and do not receive.
 This means be as clear and thorough as possible in your letter.
 Keep in mind that if you are not explicit enough, they will reject the application.
 If you are too specific, you might block yourself from asking for any peripheral documents to your subject.
 You will need to find a happy medium – and give yourself lots of time to find that happy medium.
 You will also need considerable time to request and re-request documents as, again, the archive itself will decide what to give you based on your description.
 Laptops are not allowed.
 Security is tight.
 Copies are very limited.

 Tuesday, Wednesday 10:00–17:00;